stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 child, Alfred, a motherless boy of ten.
 It was this boy who reversed the order of family information;
 for although I could give him only jesting conjectures about the past, he wrote me of some very interesting ancestral legends when the late war took him to England in 1917 as an aviation officer.
-Apparently the Delapores had a colourful and perhaps sinister history, for a friend of my son&rsquo;s, Capt.
+Apparently the Delapores had a colourful and perhaps sinister history, for a friend of my son's, Capt.
 Edward Norrys of the Royal Flying Corps, dwelt near the family seat at Anchester and related some peasant superstitions which few novelists could equal for wildness and incredibility.
 Norrys himself, of course, did not take them seriously; but they amused my son and made good material